AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. index:: Metrics

-GPS provides an interface to the GNAT software metrics generation tool `gnatmetric`.
+GPS provides an interface to the GNAT software metrics generation tool :program:`gnatmetric`.
 Metrics can be computed for one source file, the current project, or the current project and all its imported subprojects

 Invoke the metrics generator from the :menuselection:`Tools --> Metrics` menu or the contextual menu.